Setting Up Caches

 ---|---|---|

-name | string | The name of the cache entry for identification. |
+name | string | The name of the cache entry. |

-description | string | A brief description of what the cache entry is used for. |
+description | string | A short description of what the cache is used for. |

 tag | string | A unique identifier for the cache entry. |

-expiry | number (milliseconds) | The expiration time in milliseconds before it expires. |
+expiry | number (milliseconds) | The expiration time before the cache becomes invalid. |

 To update an existing cache entry, use the update